Recap Review

 Share pooling is the UK method for calculating crypto cost basis.
 Instead of tracking individual purchases like FIFO, all holdings are pooled together with a weighted average cost.
 Using the wrong method means incorrect tax calculations.
 Most US-built software uses FIFO by default, which will give you wrong figures for HMRC.
 Recap uses share pooling correctly.

 Yes.
-In my testing, Recap calculated share pooling correctly and matched my manual spreadsheet calculations.
-It also handles the same-day rule and 30-day bed-and-breakfasting rule that HMRC requires.
+Recap calculates share pooling correctly and handles the same-day rule and 30-day bed-and-breakfasting rule that HMRC requires.
 The SA108 report format is accepted directly by HMRC Self Assessment.
-I have used it for two tax years without issues.
+The platform was built specifically for UK tax compliance.

 Recap has a free tier for up to 100 transactions.
 Paid plans start at 69 GBP per year for Basic (1000 transactions), 119 GBP for Standard (5000 transactions), and 199 GBP for Premium (25000 transactions).
 Prices are per tax year, not monthly.
 As of January 2026, these prices have not changed from the previous year.